org-ecclesiafoundation/hymns/karitsall-kiitos-olkohon/README.md

 And serve Him ever round His throne.

 4. His blood, it keeps us from all harm,
-From Satan's power, and all alarm;
+From Satan's pow'r, and all alarm;
 With garments wash'd in Jesus' blood,
 We're clothed for heaven's highest good.